Rafał Grzelak (footballer, born 1988)

-Rafał Grzelak (born 7 August 1988) is a Polish footballer who plays as a left-back or centre-back for V liga Masovia club Ożarowianka Ożarów Mazowiecki.
+Rafał Grzelak (born 7 August 1988) is a Polish footballer who plays as a left-back or centre-back for IV liga Masovia club Ożarowianka Ożarów Mazowiecki.

 Career

 Club

 Born in Mława, Grzelak was released from Wisła Płock on 30 June 2011.

 In July 2011, he joined Dolcan Ząbki.

 He signed a two-year contract with Scottish Premiership club Heart of Midlothian in June 2017.

 On 13 August 2020, he returned to Korona Kielce.